francescoagati/LiveScript/docs/macro-roadmap.md

 Contributions toward any of these tasks are welcome.
 This roadmap should evolve as experimentation continues and more knowledge is gained about the best way to integrate macros into LiveScript.

+## Toward a Full Macro Compiler

+- Integrate the macro engine directly into the LiveScript compiler so that macro expansion happens automatically during `lsc` and `require` usage.
+- Provide a standard library of useful macros (control flow, data structures, pattern utilities).
+- Support cross-module expansion so macros defined in one file can rewrite another during compilation.
+- Offer a command-line flag to output the fully expanded LiveScript or JavaScript for debugging.
+- Investigate caching and performance optimizations for large projects.